<<<

 why

-I spend a lot of my day staring at text, and most editors treat syntax highlighting like a christmas tree.
-Every keyword is a different color, every string screams, every comment fades into a second-class citizen.
-I wanted something closer to the feeling of reading a well-typeset book: restrained contrast, gentle luminance shifts, structure you parse with your eyes rather than with your retina.
+I spend a lot of my day staring at text, and wanted something closer to the feeling of reading a well-typeset book: restrained contrast, gentle luminance shifts, structure you parse with your eyes rather than with your retina.

 I also wanted a real print path.
-If I’m going to read code at a coffee shop on paper (and I do, occasionally), I want the PDF to look like I meant it, not like someone screenshot a terminal and hit print.
+I want the PDF to look typeset, not like someone screenshot a terminal and hit print.

 two themes

 Pick the one that matches your environment.
-Both follow the same design principle — only a couple of token types get real chromatic contrast so the eye parses structure through gentle luminance shifts instead of a rainbow.
+In both options, only a couple of token types get real chromatic contrast so the eye parses structure through gentle luminance shifts instead of a rainbow.

 default dark theme with restrained syntax highlighting